gbrammer/pabeta/driz_tools/readme.txt

 * Run ir_data_fixes on everything, and redrizzle accordingly If already astrometrized to HSC, need to run calc_bounds again, and then probably best to redrizzle the whole stack for a given target?
-* Find good way to rename WCS of top level mosaics if flts already aligned to HSC